The EarthEnd Saga

 The EarthEnd Saga is a science fiction novel series co-written by actress Gillian Anderson and writer Jeff Rovin.

-The first book, A Vision of Fire was first released in October 2014.
+The first book, A Vision of Fire, was first released in October 2014.
 A Dream of Ice was published a little more than one year later, in December 2015.
-The third book of the novel series is titled The Sound of Seas was published in September 2016.
-The series been translated into Finnish, French, Portuguese and Polish.
+The third book of the novel series is titled The Sound of Seas and was published in September 2016.
+The series been translated into Finnish, French, Portuguese, and Polish.

 Premise

 Child psychologist Caitlin O'Hara investigates a series of strangely behaving young people all around the world, which causes Caitlin to think that there's an unexplained force at work.
 She does her best to uncover the supernatural links between these seemingly unrelated cases in order to not only save her patient, Maanik, but perhaps the whole world from disaster.